 Isn’t it time you climbed out of the plant?

-Most users are aware of the progressive effects of porn’s novelty and escalation seeking has on their brains reward and sexual systems.
+Most users are aware of the progressive effects porn’s novelty- and escalation-seeking has on their brain’s reward and sexual systems.
 However, they aren’t aware of the effect it has on their energy level.

-One of the porn trap’s subtleties is that the effects it has upon us both physically and mentally, happen so gradually and imperceptibly that we aren’t aware of them and instead regard them as normal.
-The effect is similar to that of bad eating habits, we look at people who are grossly overweight and wonder how they could have possibly allowed themselves to reach that state.
-But suppose that it happened overnight - you went to bed trim, rippling with muscles and not an ounce of fat on your body - and awoke to find yourself fat, bloated and pot-bellied.
+One of the porn trap’s subtleties is that the effects it has upon us, both physically and mentally, happen so gradually and imperceptibly that we remain unaware of them and instead regard withdrawal as normal.
+The effect is similar to that of bad eating habits: we look at people who are grossly overweight and wonder how they could have possibly allowed themselves to reach that state.
+But suppose that it happened overnight — you went to bed trim, rippling with muscles and not an ounce of fat on your body — and awoke to find yourself fat, bloated and pot-bellied.
 Instead of waking up feeling fully rested and full of energy, you feel miserable, lethargic, and barely able to open your eyes.

-You’d be panic stricken, wondering what awful disease you had contracted overnight, and yet the disease is exactly the same.
+You’d be panic-stricken, wondering what awful disease you had contracted overnight, and yet the disease is exactly the same.
 The fact it took you twenty years to arrive there is irrelevant.
-Porn is the same, if it was possible to immediately transfer your mind and body to give you a direct comparison on how you’d feel having stopped porn for just three weeks, that’s all that would be required to convince you.
-Asking if you’d really feel this good or what it really amounts to, “Had I really sunk that low?”
-You wouldn’t just feel healthier with more energy but sprouting far more confidence and a heightened ability to concentrate.
+Porn is the same: if it were possible to immediately transfer your mind and body to give you a direct comparison to how you’d feel having stopped porn for just three weeks, that’s all that would be required to convince you.
+You’d ask yourself, would it really feel this good, or what that really amounts to, “Had I really sunk that low?”
+You wouldn’t just feel healthier, with more energy, but sporting far more confidence and a heightened ability to concentrate.